LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 simplify writing unit tests and for general use:

 -  | ``variant(Term1, Term2)``
-   | to check when two terms are a variant of each other (e.g. to check
+   | To check when two terms are a variant of each other (e.g. to check
-     expected test results against actual results when they contain variables)
+     expected test results against actual results when they contain variables).

 -  | ``assertion(Goal)``
-   | to generate an exception in case the goal argument fails or throws
+   | To generate an exception in case the goal argument fails or throws
-     an error
+     an error.

 -  | ``assertion(Description, Goal)``
-   | to generate an exception in case the goal argument fails or throws
+   | To generate an exception in case the goal argument fails or throws
-     an error (the first argument allows assertion failures to be distinguished when using multiple assertions)
+     an error (the first argument allows assertion failures to be distinguished when using multiple assertions).

 -  | ``approximately_equal(Number1, Number2, Epsilon)``
-   | for number approximate equality
+   | For number approximate equality.

 -  | ``essentially_equal(Number1, Number2, Epsilon)``
-   | for number essential equality
+   | For number essential equality.

 -  | ``tolerance_equal(Number1, Number2, RelativeTolerance, AbsoluteTolerance)``
-   | for number equality within tolerances
+   | For number equality within tolerances.

 -  | ``Number1 =~= Number2``
-   | for number (or list of numbers) close equality (usually
+   | For number (or list of numbers) close equality (usually
-     floating-point numbers)
+     floating-point numbers).

 -  | ``benchmark(Goal, Time)``
-   | for timing a goal
+   | For timing a goal.

 -  | ``benchmark_reified(Goal, Time, Result)``
-   | reified version of ``benchmark/2``
+   | Reified version of ``benchmark/2``.

 -  | ``benchmark(Goal, Repetitions, Time)``
-   | for finding the average time to prove a goal
+   | For finding the average time to prove a goal.

 -  | ``benchmark(Goal, Repetitions, Clock, Time)``
-   | for finding the average time to prove a goal using a cpu or a wall
+   | For finding the average time to prove a goal using a cpu or a wall
-     clock
+     clock.

 -  | ``deterministic(Goal)``
-   | for checking that a predicate succeeds without leaving a
+   | For checking that a predicate succeeds without leaving a
-     choice-point
+     choice-point.

 -  | ``deterministic(Goal, Deterministic)``
-   | reified version of the ``deterministic/1`` predicate
+   | Reified version of the ``deterministic/1`` predicate.

 The ``assertion/1-2`` predicates can be used in the body of tests where using two or more assertions is convenient or in the body of tests